 Disclosure: This post is sponsored by Wyman’s of Maine.
 All thoughts and opinions are my own.
 We really do keep bags of their blueberries in our freezer!

 - 1 cup frozen blueberries

-- 1 cup full fat Greek yogurt (can use almond milk or coconut milk yogurt for dairy-free and vegan)
+- 1 cup full fat Greek yogurt (you can use almond milk or coconut milk yogurt for dairy-free and vegan options)

 - 1 cup unsweetened cashew or almond milk

-- Sweetener equivalent to 2 tbsp sugar (use your favourite!)
+- 2 tablespoon Swerve Sweetener or equivalent sweetener (use your favourite!)

 - Feel free to add protein powder, collagen or any other supplement that appeals to you.